-where y{ibsa} is the outcome of interest for individual i, born in year b in state s, and interviewed at age a. exp{bs} is an indicator of teen exposure to a TRAP law, which is determined by birth year b and state s.32 We present estimates for exposure to any TRAP law in Table 4 and present estimates by TRAP law type in Appendix Table A.1.
-X{bs} is a vector of indicators of teen exposure to other relevant state-level policies, which are discussed in Section 4.1.
+where $y{ibsa}$ is the outcome of interest for individual i, born in year b in state s, and interviewed at age a. $exp{bs}$ is an indicator of teen exposure to a TRAP law, which is determined by birth year b and state s.
+We present estimates for exposure to any TRAP law in Table 2 and present estimates by TRAP law type in Appendix Table B.1. $X{bs}$ is a vector of indicators of teen exposure to other relevant state-level policies, which are discussed in Section 4.1.
 We include fixed effects for the birth year to control for national cohort trends in outcomes.
 We also include state of birth fixed effects to control for time-invariant differences across states.
 In addition, we include age at interview fixed effects to control for natural increase in average educational attainment with age.
 Estimations are weighted using data-provided person weights to be nationally representative.
 Standard errors are clustered at the state of birth level.

-Panel A of Table 4 shows the estimates of β from Equation 3, where exp{bs} indicates teen exposure (before age 20).
+Panel A of Table 2 shows the estimates of $\beta$ from Equation 3, where $exp{bs}$ indicates teen exposure (before age 20).
 Each coefficient comes from a separate estimation.
 Columns 1 to 3 show the impacts

-30We note that the birth cohorts used here (1973 to 1994) differ somewhat from the cohorts included in the analysis in Section 4 (women aged 15 to 19 in years 1990 to 2016 were born in years 1971 to 2001).
+&lt;sup>29We note that the birth cohorts used here (1973 to 1994) differ somewhat from the cohorts included in the analysis in Section 4 (women aged 15 to 19 in years 1990 to 2016 were born in years 1971 to 2001).
 For consistency, we reestimate Equation 1, limiting the sample to births that occurred from 1992 to 2009 (women aged 15 to 19 in 1992 to 2009 born in years 1973 to 1994).
-Figure C.2 shows the results.
-Although the estimated treatment effects are less precise than those presented in Figure 4 due to the smaller sample size, overall, the patterns observed are similar.
+Figure E.2 shows the results.
+Although the estimated treatment effects are less precise than those presented in Figure 3 due to the smaller sample size, overall, the patterns observed are similar.

-31In order to separate high school diploma from GED, we must focus on the sub-sample of individuals interviewed in 2008 or later.
+&lt;sup>30In order to separate high school diploma from GED, we must focus on the sub-sample of individuals interviewed in 2008 or later.
 Among this sub-sample, excluding those who passed the GED from the indicator for completing high school does not change the results.

-32An alternative identification strategy would be to employ exposed men as the control group (instead of or in addition to unexposed women).
+&lt;sup>31An alternative identification strategy would be to employ exposed men as the control group (instead of or in addition to unexposed women).
 However, we highlight that men are not unaffected by abortion access, as unintended births may also affect their education.
 As such, their use as a control group would significantly underestimate policy impacts.

 on non-Hispanic White women.
 We find no significant effects on their high school completion and college initiation.
 For college completion, we find a reduction of 0.7 percentage points, an effect of 1.6 percent relative to the mean (significant at the 5 percent level).
 Impacts on non-Hispanic Black women are presented in columns 4 to 6.
-We find negative and significant impacts on college initiation of 1.0 percentage points (1.8 percent relative to the mean), significant at the 5 percent level.
+We find negative and significant impacts on college initiation of 1.0 percentage point (1.8 percent relative to the mean), significant at the 5 percent level, as well as a negative impact on college completion of 0.5 percentage points, though we cannot reject that this effect is zero.